The MN Cold Weather Rule runs from October 1st through April 30th this season.

 WHAT IF I CAN’T AGREE ON A PAYMENT PLAN WITH SPU?

-You have the right to appeal to the Utilities Manager of SPU in writing within five business days of the dispute.
-If you and the Utilities Manager cannot reach a mutually-agreed upon plan, you have the right to contact the Shakopee Public Utilities Commission board for further resolution.
+You have the right to appeal to the General Manager of SPU in writing within five business days of the dispute.
+If you and the General Manager cannot reach a mutually-agreed upon plan, you have the right to contact the Shakopee Public Utilities Commission board for further resolution.

 Your service will be restored provided you contact SPU and setup a mutually-agreed-upon payment plan.